 If treating the underlying disorder does not relieve symptoms, physical therapy, drugs, and other measures may help.

 (See also Overview of the Peripheral Nervous System Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more .)

 Acute (beginning suddenly)

 Chronic (developing gradually, often over months or years)

 Infections involving a toxin produced by bacteria, as occurs in diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more

 An autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more (when the body attacks its own tissues), as occurs in Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more
+Symptoms vary depending... read more (when the body attacks its own tissues), as occurs in Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more

 Certain toxins, such as triorthocresyl phosphate (TOCP) and thallium